 By clicking on the number of vulnerabilities found in the master branch as shown here:

 this user can access the Branch Scan Report:

-Here, we see that the specific text that matched the rule’s regex is highlighted in blue (specifically, this is the group 0 match).
+Here, we see one vulnerability, where the specific text that matched the rule’s regex is highlighted in (specifically, this is the group 0 match).